mahmoudaladin7/To-Do-List/README.md

 - `status` must be one of `pending`, `in_progress`, or `done`.
 - `dueDate` must be an ISO 8601 timestamp; omit or set `null` to leave it unset.
 - Query parameters for listing are validated and paginated; the default sort is most recent first.
 ## Database Schema

 Prisma models define `User` records and `Task` entities associated to each user.
 Tasks include status enums (`pending`, `in_progress`, `done`) and optional due dates.
 Check `prisma/schema.prisma` if you plan to extend the API with task CRUD endpoints.

+## API Docs

+Swagger UI is available at `http://localhost:3000/docs` and is generated from `src/docs/openapi.ts`.
+Start the server (`npm run dev` or `npm start`) and open the URL to explore endpoints and send interactive requests.

 ## Development Notes